 NERDS walked away with a fun, efficient site that keeps users informed and delighted as their event draws closer.

-Cooley-Dickinson Hospital offers an incentive based healthy lifestyle program to their employees.
-As employees participate in exercise activities, healthier eating habits, and life-enhancing techniques education classes they gain points—which translate to greater discounts to their benefits contributions.
+Cooley-Dickinson Hospital offers an incentive-based healthy lifestyle program to their employees.
+As employees participate in exercise activities, healthier eating habits, and education classes to learn life-enhancing techniques, they gain points— which translate to greater discounts to their benefits contributions.
 CDH was tracking this participation program on paper and in Excel for over 1000 employees.
 Last Call was hired to transform the program into an interactive digital experience to increase participation and automate much of the workflow of managing the program.

 Things went really well with the program, it met all of our needs really well and the employees loved it.

 Sam Blasiak, Cooley Dickinson Hospital